 The production of series parts follows that of prototype parts.
 These 3D prototypes are mainly used by the R&D and marketing departments.
 Our technologies allow the rapid and faithful representation of your models.
 For this type of file, the production times of the parts and small series, as well as the precision involved, are important parameters.
 Vacuum duplication and 3D machining are therefore commonly used to produce these parts.

 Finished or marketable products

-Secondly, we produce parts that will be sold or used as is.
+Secondly, we produce parts that will be sold or used as-is.
 They are generally intended for end consumers.
 Our prototyping techniques are then used for the series production of small quantities.
-The plastic parts must therefore be visually and functionally correct.
+The plastic parts must, therefore, be visually and functionally correct.
 For example, they are objects for one-off events (fairs, product launches, sporting events, etc.).
-They are also finished products intended for a restricted market (niches, launch tests, etc.) whose quantity is generally too low to justify the creation of an injection mould.
+They are also finished products intended for a restricted market (niches, launch tests, etc.) whose quantity is generally too low to justify the creation of an injection mold.
 These projects require the services of a prototypist whose main task is to design parts that are as close as possible to series parts.

 Cosmetic or decorative parts

 Thirdly, we design cosmetic parts.
-These are not intended to be industrialised or to be sold.
+These are not intended to be industrialized or to be sold.
 They are used by designers and artists.
 The design and visual rendering are therefore very important.
-These parts generally require the presence of excellent finishes, such as polished-mirror, matte effect, soft touch, etc., and sometimes the presence of multiple finishes on the same part (e.g. sandblasting and polished-mirror).
+These parts generally require the presence of excellent finishes, such as polished-mirror, matte effect, soft-touch, etc., and sometimes the presence of multiple finishes on the same part (e.g. sandblasting and polished-mirror).